-Equip for Equality has a mission to to advance the human and civil rights of children and adults with physical and mental disabilities in Illinois.
-It is the only statewide, cross-disability, comprehensive advocacy organization providing self-advocacy assistance, legal services, and disability rights education while also engaging in public policy and legislative advocacy and conducting abuse investigations and other oversight activities.
+Equip for Equality has a mission to advance the human rights and civil rights of children and adults with physical and mental disabilities in Illinois.
+It is the only statewide, cross-disability, comprehensive advocacy organization providing self-advocacy assistance, legal services, and disability rights education.
+They also engage in public policy and legislative advocacy and conduct abuse investigations and other oversight activities.

-Illinois ARC advocacy group for individuals with developmental disabilities committed to empowering persons with disabilities to achieve full participation in community life through informed choices.
+Illinois ARC advocacy group is for individuals with developmental disabilities.
+They are committed to empowering persons with disabilities to achieve full participation in community life through informed choices.

-The Illinois Council on Developmental Disabilities (ICDD) is dedicated to leading change in Illinois so that all people with developmental disabilities are able to exercise their rights to freedom and equal opportunity.
-The Council's work is carried out across the state through a network of advocates that educates the public on systems issues while encouraging change.
-ICDD continues to listen to the needs of individuals with developmental disabilities and their families by investing in new programs to improve the delivery of services and supports they deserve.
+The Illinois Council on Developmental Disabilities (ICDD) is dedicated to leading change in Illinois so that all people with developmental disabilities are able to exercise their rights of freedom and equal opportunity.
+The Council’s work is carried out across the state through a network of advocates who educate the public on current issues while encouraging change.
+The ICDD continues to listen to the needs of individuals with developmental disabilities and their families by investing in new programs to improve the delivery of services and support.

-The Council focuses on a wide range of programs to help improve the opportunities people with developmental disabilities in our state are afforded, including education, employment, transportation, community living, and health care.
-Just as importantly, ICDD works to build the capabilities of individuals, families and communities, enabling each to become more self-sufficient through the Developmental Disabilities Assistance and Bill of Rights Act (the DD Act).
+The Council focuses on a wide range of programs to help improve the opportunities people with developmental disabilities in IL are given, including education, employment, transportation, community living, and health care.
+Just as importantly, ICDD works to build the capabilities of individuals, families, and communities, enabling each to become more self-sufficient through the Developmental Disabilities Assistance and Bill of Rights Act (the DD Act).